Tarifa: Location

 At exactly 36 degrees latitude, the Punta de Tarifa is the southernmost point of continental Europe.
 (The only parts of Europe farther south are islands - including the Greek island of Gavdos, which is the southernmost point of Europe.)
 The North African capitals of Algiers and Tunis actually lie farther north than Tarifa.

 Climate

 Tarifa features a hot-summer Mediterranean climate (Csa), bordering a warm-summer (Csb) Mediterranean climate according to the Köppen climate classification.
 The influence of the ocean creates a very small annual variation in temperatures.
 The average daily high in the hottest month, August, is only 9.3°C above the average lowest temperature during the month of January, and more than 10°C cooler than temperatures experienced further inland in the Guadalquivir valley.
 Thus Tarifa features a unique microclimate.
 Summers are strongly moderated by the cool waters of the Atlantic Ocean much more so than neighbouring cities along Spain's Mediterranean and Atlantic coast.
 Likewise, winters are some of the mildest in continental Europe.
 Rain falls primarily during the winter, with summer being largely dry as is the norm in this type of climate.
+Tarifa is located at the narrowest point of the Strait of Gibraltar, which greatly accelerates the prevailing winds from the east (Levante) and west (Poniente).
+Average wind speeds exceed 10 knots each month of the year.